sdroege/gst-plugin-rs/net/aws/README.md

 Writes a single variant HLS stream directly to a specified S3 (region, bucket, path prefix) tuple.
 Takes the encoded audio and video stream as input, and uses `hlssink3` if available, else `hlssink2`.
-HLS stream parameters such as playlist length, segment duration, etc. can be tweaked by accesing the underlying sink using the `hlssink` property.
+HLS stream parameters such as playlist length, segment duration, etc. can be tweaked by accessing the underlying sink using the `hlssink` property.

 ## awstranscriber